mcuntz/partialwrap/README.rst

 partialwrap – Wrappers of external executables and Python functions for functools.partial
 =========================================================================================

-A small Python library providing wrappers for external executables and Python functions so that they can easily be partialized with Python’s functools.partial.
+A a small Python library providing wrappers for external executables to be used easily with Python’s functools.partial.

 |DOI| |PyPI version| |Conda version| |License| |Build Status| |Coverage Status|